idaholab/MontePy/doc/source/migrations/migrate0_1.rst

 Due to this it was decided that the best way forward was to abandon the old design, and to create a brand new data structure.
-This means that backwards compatibility *was* broken, and so this fix lead to a major version release.
+This means that backwards compatibility *was* broken, and so this fix led to a major version release.

 Deprecations
 ------------
-The following properties and objects are currently deprecated, and were removed in MontePy 1.0.0.
+The following properties and objects are currently deprecated and were removed in MontePy 1.0.0.

 * :func:`~montepy.data_inputs.material.Material.material_components`.